yatheeshraju/testng-docs/docs/testresults.md

 }

 ```
+!!! note
-> Note that the above code use a static import in order to be able to use the assertEquals method without having to prefix it by its class.
+    Above code use a static import in order to be able to use the assertEquals method without having to prefix it by its class.

 ### Logging and results